cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-01-20-data-serialization-in-java-with-apache-avro.md

 # Conclusion

+In this article, we have seen how to use Apache Avro to serialize and deserialize objects in Java.
-When it comes to data serialization in Java, Apache Avro offers compelling advantages.
+When it comes to fast binary data transfer, Apache Avro offers compelling advantages.
 Its support for schema evolution, compact binary format, fast serialization/deserialization, language independence, and interoperability make it a valuable tool for storing and processing data efficiently.
 By leveraging the benefits of Apache Avro, developers can streamline their data processing workflows and improve overall system performance.

-# Resources
+# References

 - <i class="fab fa-github"></i> [Avro examples](https://github.com/apache/avro/tree/master/doc/examples)
 - [:earth_americas: Apache Avro official documentation](https://avro.apache.org/docs/)
 - [:earth_americas: Guide to Apache Avro](https://www.baeldung.com/java-apache-avro)
 - [:earth_americas: Guide to Spring Cloud Stream with Kafka, Apache Avro and Confluent Schema Registry](https://www.baeldung.com/spring-cloud-stream-kafka-avro-confluent)
--

 # Further Reading